-- The CCPG also allows students to purchase parking at reduced rates for fall and spring semesters - The CCPG does not pay for Student Services, Transportation or Health fees, additional class fees (such as art, CPR, lab or lifeguard fees as listed in the schedule of classes), books or other educational supplies or expenses.
+- CCPG is not a cash award; the waiver is applied directly to tuition fees for all students who qualify.
+CCPG is applied to tuition fees as a year-round entitlement, regardless of the number of units in which a student is enrolled. - CCPG also allows students to purchase campus parking at reduced rates (\$30) each fall and spring semester. - CCPG does not pay for Student Services, Transportation, or Health fees, books, educational supplies/expenses or course material fees (such as art, CPR, lab, kits or lifeguard fees as listed in the RCC course catalog).